-Academics and experts/consult ants The majority tend to focus on environmental problems and adversarial approaches - rather than opportunities and collaborative approaches.
-Have produced a wide range of EM tools, not all of them realworld tested; and tend to ascribe to one or two 'miracle' tools.
-Have inadequately explored the political economy of EM.
-Tend to recreate the same concepts by giving new names to the same concepts. adept at using a range of international obligations (see section 1.3.2).
-Are fully conversant and experienced in a range of EM approaches and are able to empower groups to speedily learn new approaches for changing contexts.
-Help to critically review the power relationships in society and the effectiveness of existing approaches and help to identify a mix of tools and tactics to challenge problem areas.
-Development cooperation agencies Tend to have high influence on whether and how developing country governments tackle EM.
-That influence is channelled through policy and programming approaches shaped by the Paris Declaration (see section 1.3.2).
-Largely this is a matter of including environmental safeguards in cooperation agreements.
-It has also involved organising major 'projects' to include environmental dimensions in national development plans and poverty reduction strategies - evoking 'country-driven' approaches but also associating EM with conditionalities attached to supporting those plans and strategies.
-This approach is too technocratic and inadequately supports national political processes for EM.
-They have also sometimes failed to adapt EM tools to local culture and conditions.
-It is also limited by the fact that, within cooperation agencies themselves, environment is rarely full mainstreamed and 'highlevel' decision makers in those agencies do not accord EM much more than 'box-ticking' importance.
-Increasingly co-operation agreements tend to be about building the capacity of 'country systems' to act as safeguards.
-More aware of political ecology and forces of change and how power works in society and intervene in various ways to address human and environmental rights issues - structure interactions to be mutually supportive of learning approaches to achieving meaningful levels of social justice and sustainable development practices.
-From CEO down there are skills and practical knowledge in EM and personal commitment.
+- Tend to have high influence on whether and how developing country governments tackle EM.
+That influence is channelled through policy and programming approaches shaped by the Paris Declaration (see section 1.3.2). - Largely this is a matter of including environmental safeguards in cooperation agreements. - It has also involved organising major 'projects' to include environmental dimensions in national development plans and poverty reduction strategies evoking 'country-driven' approaches but also associating EM with conditionalities attached to supporting those plans and strategies. - This approach is too technocratic and inadequately supports national political processes for EM.
+They have also sometimes failed to adapt EM tools to local culture and conditions. - It is also limited by the fact that, within cooperation agencies themselves, environment is rarely full mainstreamed and 'high-level' decision makers in those agencies do not accord EM much more than 'box-ticking' importance.

-Multilateral and bilateral donors, international organisations and international private investors also need to address environmental mainstreaming.
-Firstly as an internal need, particularly in terms of how they best delivering against environmental obligations in a range of international agreements and mandates (see next section).
-But also in terms of how they can avoid the current trend of much development assistance having to be applied to increasing humanitarian and conflict-related expenditure - short-term 'bail-outs' from collapses in financial, employment, social and political systems in developing countries, which predicted incidences of collapse in environmental systems will surely exacerbate.
-Secondly, in terms of what conditions and support they will provide to the above groups in their catalytic roles to improve policy, plans and investment for sustainable development.
+- Increasingly co-operation agreements tend to be about building the capacity of 'country systems' to act as safeguards. - More aware of political ecology and forces of change and how power works in society, and intervene in various ways to address human and environmental rights issues - structure interactions to be mutually supportive of learning approaches to achieving meaningful levels of social justice and sustainable development practices. - From CEO down there are skills and practical knowledge in EM and personal commitment.

-It is also important to try to engage a wide array of other actors who can or should play a critical role in promoting particular environmental concerns, e.g. the general public and citizen movements; the private sector; educational institutions and authorities; institutions of various faiths; and political parties.
+- Multilateral and bilateral donors, international organisations and international private investors also need to address environmental mainstreaming.
+Firstly, as an internal need, particularly in terms of how they can best deliver against environmental obligations in a range of international agreements and mandates (see next section).
+But also in terms of how they can avoid the current trend of much development assistance having to be applied to increasing humanitarian and conflict-related expenditure short-term 'bail-outs' from collapses in financial, employment, social and political systems in developing countries, which predicted incidences of collapse in environmental systems will surely exacerbate.
+Secondly, in terms of what conditions and support they will provide to the above groups in their catalytic roles to improve policy, plans and investment for sustainable development. - It is also important to try to engage a wide array of other actors who can or should play a critical role in promoting particular environmental concerns, e.g. the general public and citizen movements; the private sector; educational institutions and authorities; institutions of various faiths; and political parties.
 Making the environment part of the political process can draw attention to such issues and provide pressure for them to be addressed.
 In the last two decades, we have seen the emergence of 'green parties' in many developed countries which advocate development based on sound environmental management.
 Their ideas and popular profile has often resulted in the environmental agenda and particular policy options being adopted by the main political parties, too, and thus being mainstreamed into development policy.
-Such green parties are rare in developing countries where such a role is more usually played by NGOs.
+Green parties are rare in developing countries where such a role is more usually played by NGOs.

-1.3.2 Responses and international mandates for environmental mainstreaming
+[1.3.2] Responses and international mandates for environmental mainstreaming

-Table 1.1 above indicates the significance of a range of international obligations in shaping how environment is mainstreamed (or not) into development at national, sector or local levels.
+Table 1.1 indicates the significance of a range of international obligations in shaping how environment is mainstreamed (or not) into development at national, sector or local levels.
 Most countries have committed to a range of international agreements which set both obligations and challenges.
 Many of these provide an unofficial 'mandate' for taking forward any initiative for integrating environment and development: